clarkgrubb/home/README.rst

 Users
 -----

+The name of home directory is the login name of the user.
+A user (login name, password, maybe a full name) must be specified when the operating system is installed.

+To change the name, it is probably best to create a new account, copy over files, and delete the old account.
+On Windows a login name can be changed, but this does not change the home directory name.

 On ``Mac OS X`` user accounts are managed at ``System Preferences | Users & Groups``.
 To set the Mac avatar, go to ``System Preferences | Users & Groups`` and click on the image.

 On Windows, to add a new account, go to ``Control Panel | User Accounts | Manage another account``.
 To set the Windows avatar, go to ``Control Panel | User Accounts | Change your picture``.